Angella-Mulikatete/CompoundReview/README.md

 function propose(address[] memory targets, uint[] memory values, string[] memory signatures, bytes[] memory calldatas, string memory description) public returns (uint) {
 ```
 ##### Purpose:
-This function allows a user to create a proposal for governance.
+This Propose() function allows a user to create a proposal for governance.

 ##### Parameters:
 1. **targets**: The addresses of the contracts to be called.